 The facilityThe Green Hydrogen Project covers an area of 10,000 square meters at the Outdoor Testing Facility of the DEWA Research and Development Center, which is part of the Solar Park.

 During the day, the plant harnesses some of the photovoltaic electricity from the MBR Solar Park to produce green hydrogen using a technology called PEM electrolysis.
 At night, the green hydrogen is converted into electricity to power the city with sustainable energy.

 Green Hydrogen: Cornerstone of a sustainable energy future

 The world faces the challenge of maintaining economic growth while reducing and mitigating the effects of CO2 and other greenhouse gas emissions.
 To avoid a climate catastrophe, we need to achieve “net zero” emissions by 2050 and accelerate the transition to clean energy.
 Experts and policymakers are increasingly looking to the use of hydrogen as a potential game-changing technology.

 A pioneering model for public-private partnerships

-During Expo 2020 Dubai, which takes place from October 1, 2021 until March 31, 2022, the facility will test and demonstrate how green hydrogen can be produced on an industrial scale, stored, and deployed for a number of applications.
+During Expo 2020 Dubai, the facility tested and demonstrated how green hydrogen can be produced on an industrial scale, stored, and deployed for a number of applications.

-In the spirit of Expo 2020 Dubai’s main theme of “Connecting Minds, Creating the Future”, the three project partners DEWA, Expo 2020, and Siemens Energy are working together to promote sustainability and innovation in a strategic partnership between the government and private sectors.
+In the spirit of Expo 2020 Dubai’s main theme of “Connecting Minds, Creating the Future”, the three project partners DEWA, Expo 2020, and Siemens Energy worked together to promote sustainability and innovation in a strategic partnership between the government and private sectors.